Nick Heidfelds 1999 (41.6s) hillclimb record was beaten after Max Chilton in his McMurtry Spéirling fan car tore it to shreds at 39.08s in 2022!

 The

-Goodwood Racecourse comes alive with family friendly entertainment, there are plenty of family activities to chose from, including a traditional fairground, talented magician, balloon artist, live music and trips to the start to watch the horses burst out of the starting stalls.
+Goodwood Racecourse comes alive with family friendly entertainment.
+There are plenty of family activities to choose from including a traditional fairground, talented magician, live music and trips to the start where you can watch the horses burst out of the starting stalls.
 Everyone is guaranteed to have a smile on their face.

 The